webkom/lego-webapp/README.md

 ## Prettier
 We use [prettier](https://github.com/prettier/prettier) for JS auto-formatting.
 It will run as a git pre-commit hook, but you can also install the [prettier-atom](https://atom.io/packages/prettier-atom) Atom plugin.

+To run this automatically on each commit, install `husky` globally using `yarn global add lint-staged husky --dev`.

 ## Tests
 Run all the tests and check for lint errors with the command: